 Star Wars: A New Hope climaxes with the rebels forced to destroy the Death Star.

-In the original version of the movie, the scene felt flat.
-So the filmmakers added the fact that the Death Star was on the verge of destroying the rebel base.
+In the original version of the movie, that scene felt flat.
+So the filmmakers added that the Death Star was on the verge of destroying the rebel base.

 That skyrocketed the tension and sent the stakes over the top.

 Give readers the payoff they’ve been set up for.
-Reward their sticking with you and let them see the fireworks.
+Reward their sticking with you and let them experience the fireworks.

 Step 12: Leave readers wholly satisfied.

 - Honors the reader for his investment of time and money.

 - Is the best of all your options.
 If it comes down to clever, quirky, or emotional, always aim for the heart.

 - Keeps your hero on stage till the last word.

 Because climaxes are so dramatic, endings often just peter out.
 Don’t let that happen.